About Us

-Scenic Hudson and the Hudson Highlands Fjord Trail (HHFT) want to build a major tourist attraction they say will be “the epicenter of tourism in the Hudson Valley” and have “national prominence.”
+Scenic Hudson and their subsidiary, Hudson Highlands Fjord Trail, Inc. (HHFT), want to build a major tourist attraction they say will be “the epicenter of tourism in the Hudson Valley” and have “national prominence.”

-Stretching 7.5 miles, from the Metro-North train station in Cold Spring to Long Dock Park in Beacon, the Fjord Trail would lead to a decade of heavy construction, degrade the environment, despoil the landscape, worsen traffic, bring an unmanageable number of tourists, and strain resources in the historic village of Cold Spring.
+Stretching 7.5 miles from the Metro-North train station in Cold Spring to Long Dock Park in Beacon, the Fjord Trail would lead to years of heavy construction, degrade the environment, despoil the landscape, worsen traffic, bring an unmanageable number of tourists, and strain resources in the historic village of Cold Spring.
+Read more…

 Follow the Money